davidwessman/blinka_action/README.md

 - Copy the [`blinka-json-reporter.ts`](./src/blinka-json-reporter.ts) to your own project.
 - Configure Jest to use the reporter, for example in [`jest.config.js`](./jest.config.js#L10) or using the flag `--reporters` (see [Documentation](https://jestjs.io/docs/configuration#reporters-arraymodulename--modulename-options))
 - Make sure to run Jest using `--testLocationInResults` to include reporting of line numbers.

+## Development

+- `npm run all` to prepare dist.
+- Generate a new release with a new tag to update the action.